Dover Mayor Carleton E. Carey Sr. presented the annual Mayor's Art Awards Monday night.

 Brian Miller, chairman of the Greater Dover Arts Council, said the awards recognized the contributions already made by the adult artists, and the promise of more to come from the youth recipients.

-Page 2 of 2 - “Their involvement right now is outstanding, and they’re contributing directly to our community,” he said.
+“Their involvement right now is outstanding, and they’re contributing directly to our community,” he said.

 Hammond was visibly moved by the recognition given her.